genexuslabs/DotNet-SecurityApi-Module/README.md

 # GeneXus Security API for .NET and .NET Core
 These are the source of the GeneXus Security API.

+:warning: This repo is not longer under development since GeneXus v17 upgrade 6.
+The current version of these modules can be found in https://github.com/genexuslabs/DotNetClasses/tree/master/dotnet/src/extensions/SecurityAPI

 ## Modules

 ### .NET